AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Veliona Tries to Survive</p>

 !!! note
-    Updated 6.1.
+    Updated 6.3.
 Nyx is a sort of straightforward valkyrie to play in ER.
 Relying on the generation of Carmine Gashes to recover SP for herself and get ready to ult everytime, she actually has a quite comfortable downtime.
 However, this is locked behind the requirement of needing one of her Ego signets.
 For a full explanation, you can read the video run's description.

->   Boss to be chosen: Husk, then Vill-V or Aponia
+>   Boss to be chosen: RPC, then Vill-V or Aponia

 !!! note
     Nyx might struggle finishing Aponia off before she goes flying in her P2.
 If u want faster clear time, V-V is the choice.